Zahra93-web/Encryption-and-Decryption-Tool/README.md

-Text Encryption and Decryption with File Upload Project Overview
+Text Encryption and Decryption with File Upload
-This web application allows users to encrypt or decrypt text using the Caesar Cipher.
-The tool can process both manually entered text and text uploaded from a file.
-It also allows users to specify a shift value for the cipher, enabling encryption and decryption of the file's contents.
+This web app lets users encrypt or decrypt text using the Caesar Cipher.
+You can either type the text directly or upload a file.
+You can also choose a shift value to change how the text is encrypted or decrypted.
 Features:
-Encrypt and decrypt text via Caesar Cipher.
+Encrypt and decrypt text using the Caesar Cipher.
-Upload a text file and process its contents for encryption/decryption.
+Upload a text file to encrypt or decrypt its contents.
-Specify a shift value for the cipher to control the encryption level.
+Set a shift value to control how much the text is changed.
-Display the result of the encryption or decryption in a text area.
+See the result in a text box.
-Technologies Used
+Technologies Used:
-HTML: Structure of the web page.
+HTML: For building the webpage.
-CSS: Styling for the layout and design.
+CSS: For styling the page.
-JavaScript: Logic for handling encryption, decryption, file reading, and user interaction.
+JavaScript: For handling encryption, decryption, and user actions.
-How to Use
+How to Use:
-Manually Enter Text:
+Enter Text Manually: Type your text into the box.
+Upload a File: Choose a text file to encrypt or decrypt.
+Set Shift Value: Pick a number to control how much the text is changed.
+View Result: See the encrypted or decrypted text in the box.

 Type the text you want to encrypt or decrypt in the text area labeled "Enter your message".
 Enter a shift value for the Caesar Cipher in the input box.